 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-In addition, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 35% and a mean fat level of 19%.
-Together, these figures suggest a carbohydrate content of 38% for the overall product line.
+As a group, the brand features an average protein content of 33% and a mean fat level of 19%.
+Together, these figures suggest a carbohydrate content of 40% for the overall product line.

-And a fat-to-protein ratio of about 54%.
+And a fat-to-protein ratio of about 58%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Nulo Dog Food
+Nulo Freestyle Dog Food Recall History

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.